Triangle

 • Risk and protective factors, resilience, and psychological well-being

-• Use of technology and AI in mental health screening and support;
+• Use of technology and artificial intelligence (AI) in mental health screening and support

 2. Cognition and Language